+Is singing good for you?
 Singing has many benefits for mental health conditions like anxiety and depression.
 It releases chemicals that naturally combat symptoms and it helps you make friends with others.
-Even if you’re mental health is great, singing still has plenty of benefits.
+Even if you’re mental health is great, singing still has plenty of health benefits.

-Singing is especially good for children and can even be beneficial for pregnant women.
+Singing is especially good you, whether you are an adult or even for children.
+There is even consideration that is can be beneficial for pregnant women.
 Find out how all these benefits combine to make your life better.

 - Release brain chemicals that make you happy

 - Improve your lung health

 Singing is good for you but it won’t instantly make you healthy by itself.
 This is because although singing can make you healthier, becoming healthy requires effort across multiple fronts.
 This includes looking after your mental wellbeing, having a good diet and getting regular physical exercise.

 Why does it feel so good to sing?

 Singing feels good because you feel it physically and emotionally.
 This response creates a positive feedback loop has a strong feel-good factor.
 Singing requires physical effort and this will force you to take in more breathes.
 That extra hit of oxygen helps circulate your blood and creates a positive reaction in your brain.